arangodb/arangodb/Documentation/Books/Manual/BackupRestore/README.md

 Backup-ing up your data before an ArangoDB upgrade is also a best practice.

+**Note:** making use of a high availability deployment mode of ArangoDB, like Active Failover, Cluster or data-center to data-center replication, does not remove the need of taking frequent backups, which are recommended also when using such deployment modes.

 <!-- Offline dumps -->

 <!-- Hot backups  -->